chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 MPI
 ~~~~~

 MPI, for Message Passing Interface, is required for the installation of all components of Lethe.
 Therefore it should be the first thing you install.
-On Debian Linux based OS, MPI can be installed directly from your package manager.
+On Debian Linux-based OS, MPI can be installed directly from your package manager.

 As an example, in Ubuntu: